phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

 set the entry point as well that needs to be removed.
 Open **AppDelegate.m** and search for `didFinishLaunchingWithOptions`.
  This method is the point where any final customization or final tweaks can be done before displaying the app.
- Since we're using a storyboard and have already set an entry point into the `TabBarController` there, we don't need to use the current code in this method to set the `rootViewController`.
-You can completely remove everything within this method, leaving it empty:
+ Since we're using a storyboard and have already set an entry point into the `TabBarController` there, we don't need to use the current code in this method to set the `rootViewController` so go ahead and completely remove it.

-        (BOOL)application:(UIApplication*)application didFinishLaunchingWithOptions:(NSDictionary*)launchOptions
-        {

-        }

 12. In each of the scenes in the *Document Outline* view you will notice an **Item** object which represents the tab displayed for each view.